tvdboom/ATOM/README.md

 * **save(filename=None)**
 Save the best found model as a pickle file.
 	 + **filename: string, optional (default=None)**
 	Name of the file when saved.
-If None, it will be saved as ATOM_[model_type].
+If None, it will be saved as 'ATOM_[model_type].pkl'.

 Subclass attributes